CakeEaterGames/sunscript/Readme.md

 - ALIAS (required) A single character that defines an upgrade.
 See a table of Aliases
 - TIER (optional) A single numeric digit.
 Tier of upgrade
 - Rarity (optional) A single numeric digit.
 Rarity of upgrade.
 Can only be present if a tier is specified or set to '\*'
 - [VALUE] (optional) pair of square brackets surrounding a Value or a Range.
 Defines the main value of upgrade.
 For char_counts it is property "chars" for script_slot it is property "slots".
-See a table of defining Values
+See a table of defining Values.

 You can chain these blocks in the order they are mentioned to create short but powerful rules.
 Here are some example SUN filters:
 ```
 c         // All char_counts